huawei-csl/sprout-hdl/README.md

 - **`component_example.py`** – Comprehensive examples including hierarchical design and simulation
 - **`module_with_component.py`** – Shows how to integrate Components within Module-based designs

-See the [examples README](examples/README.md) for detailed documentation and key concepts.
+See the [examples README](testing/examples/README.md) for detailed documentation and key concepts.

 ## Next steps

 - Explore the `testing/examples/` directory to see working examples of components and modules
-- Explore the `sprouthdl/floating_point` and `low_level_arithmetic` packages for more generators.
+- Explore the `sprouthdl/arithmetic` and `sprouthdl/arithmetic/floating_point` packages for more generators.
-- Use `module_analyze()` to gauge combinational depth before synthesis.【F:sprouthdl/sprouthdl_module.py†L238-L255】
+- Use `module_analyze()` to gauge combinational depth before synthesis.
 - Integrate the simulator into your verification harness to shorten debug cycles.

 ## Slices
-We follow the indexing of pyton also in Sprout-HDL signals.
+We follow the indexing of python also in Sprout-HDL signals.
 For example `sig[4:7]` creates a new expression containing of bits 4 and 5 (counted from lsb) of the original expression `sig`.

 # Running Scripts and Tests